+'''

 Write an entry into the Log file.

+The arguments are:

+'''

 msg The message to be written.

 msgtype The message type.
 This flag is documented in section 31.2.2 flush If set to ESMF\TRUE, flush log messages immediately, rather than buffering them.
 Default is to flush after 10 messages.